DKenefake/dkenefake.github.io/_posts/2021-02-10- Thomas_Elimination.md

 $$x_n = d'_n$$
 $$x_i = d'_{i} - c'_i x_{i+1}, i = n-1, \dots, 1$$

 I have implemented this in Python 3.7 with NumPy.
 Of course, there are much faster public implementations that can be found in the ```scipy.linalg``` package.
-This is just an example of implementation.
+This is just an example implementation.

 ```python
 import numpy